 - Filters with NSF P231 certification certify that the filters were tested and shown to reduce potentially pathogenic bacteria, viruses and live cysts.

-Selecting a Water Filter
+How To Select a Home Water Filter

-It is important to remember that the performance of a water filter highly depends on the quality of the filter and the specific claims made by the manufacturer and verified by the 3rd party testing organization for each filter.
+It is important to remember that the performance of a water filter highly depends on the quality of the filter and the specific claims made by the manufacturer and verified by the third-party testing organization for each filter.
 Below are some steps to help you determine which filters and/or water treatment methods may be right for you.

 - Determine key contaminants of concern.
 It is important to select a filter that will address your specific water quality concerns based on your water quality assessment.
 This NSF website can help you find a filter certified to remove the contaminants you are most concerned about.
 If your water quality was tested by a professional, consult with them for advice as to which filter might be best for you.